ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/concurrency.md

 In the above code example, the ``lock`` block allows the safe mutation of the variable **``n``** from multiple strands running on separate threads.

 The semantics of the lock block is like an atomic section, and the execution of outer lock blocks is not interleaved.
 From an implementation point of view, developers can think of this as a single global lock.
-The Ballerina compiler will optimize this by inferring a more fine grain set of locks to have the same semantic with better performance characteristics.<br><br>
+The Ballerina compiler will optimize this by inferring a more fine grain set of locks to have the same semantic with better performance characteristics.

 ### Service Concurrency